Skip to main content Skip to search Skip to search results

 Identifier: MSF 555, Series 2

 Scope and Contents This series includes personal and professional correspondence with family, friends, former students, and colleagues throughout May's extensive career, arranged alphabetically.
-Photographs found in correspondence remain within the original correspondece and can be found with some.
+Photographs found in correspondence remain within the original correspondence.

 Dates: 1975 - 2018